-Match the appearance of a historic window design (i.e., if the historic is double-hung, use a double-hung replacement window, or a window that appears to be double-hung).
+Match the appearance of a historic window design (i.e., if the historic is double-hung, use a double-hung replacement window).

-Replace historic windows (top) with a matching design (bottom), if repair is not feasible.
+Replace historic windows (top) with a matching design (bottom), if repair is not possible.

 Do not reduce a historic opening to accommodate a smaller window or increase it to accommodate a larger window.